Madison Smith

 About Madison

 Madison brings more than a decade of combined public and private sector political experience to the firm.
-At Cozen O’Connor Public Strategies, Madison’s advisory and consulting practice focuses on a wide-range of issues, including technology, cybersecurity, international trade, tax, appropriations, foreign affairs, and financial services.
-Prior to joining the firm, Madison spent three years as an in-house political adviser and lobbyist to one of the world’s largest technology companies, where he was solely responsible for managing the company’s relationships with Senate Republicans.
+At Cozen O’Connor Public Strategies, his practice focuses on a wide-range of issues, including emerging technology, trade, transportation, foreign affairs, tax, energy and financial services.
+Prior to joining the firm, Madison spent nearly three years as an in-house lobbyist for one of the world’s leading technology companies, where he was responsible for managing the company’s relationships with Senate Republicans.

-Before jumping to private practice, Madison spent nearly eight years combined in both the U.S. Senate and U.S. House of Representatives.
+Before making the jump to private practice, Madison spent nearly eight years combined on Capitol Hill in both the U.S. Senate and U.S. House of Representatives.
 His service on behalf of three Texas lawmakers has made him a trusted adviser in the powerful Texas delegation.

-In addition to serving as staff director of the Trade Subcommittee, Madison also advised the Senator Cornyn on transportation, homeland security, technology, and state and local issues.
-Madison played a lead role in crafting more than six major pieces of legislation now signed into law, including a crucial supplemental appropriations package totaling more than $50 billion in the wake of Hurricane Harvey, a landmark bill (FIRRMA) to modernize the Committee on Foreign Investment in the United States (CFIUS), and a bill to enhance public-private partnerships at U.S. ports of entry.
+Madison’s time working for the Senator also consisted of serving as the principal advisor on transportation, emerging technology and homeland security issues.
+He played a lead role in crafting more than six major pieces of legislation now signed into law, including a supplemental appropriations package for the State of Texas totaling more than $50 billion in the wake of Hurricane Harvey, a landmark bill (FIRRMA) to modernize the Committee on Foreign Investment in the United States (CFIUS), a bill to modernize U.S. ports of entry and increase cross-border commerce, and legislation to streamline the process by which veterans apply for Commercial Driver’s Licenses.

 Madison is a native of Austin, Texas and earned his bachelor’s degree in political science with a minor in communications from Texas Christian University in Fort Worth, Texas.